On June 18, 1983, Dr. Sally Ride became the first American woman to fly in space.

 In 1970, Ride gave up tennis and entered Stanford University, where she took a double major in physics and English literature.
 Ride continued at Stanford for a PhD in physics, where her research focused on the absorption of X-rays by interstellar gas.

-While at the University Ride saw an announcement that NASA was looking for young scientists to serve as mission specialists, and she immediately applied.
+While at Stanford, Ride noticed an announcement that NASA was looking for young scientists to serve as mission specialists, and she immediately applied.
 She passed NASA's preliminary process and became one of the 208 finalists.
-Ride was flown to Johnson Space Center in Houston, TX for physical fitness tests, psychiatric evaluation, and personal interviews.
+Ride flew to Johnson Space Center in Houston, TX for physical fitness tests, psychiatric evaluation, and personal interviews.

-While learning to use a new space shuttle remote manipulator, Ride supported missions from Earth as backup orbit Capsule Communicator (CAPCOM) for STS-2 and prime orbit CAPCOM for STS-3.
+While learning to use the new space shuttle remote manipulator arm, Ride supported missions from Earth as backup orbiter Capsule Communicator (CAPCOM) for STS-2 and prime orbiter CAPCOM for STS-3.

 In 1983, Sally Ride became the first American woman to fly in space as part of STS-7 on the Space Shuttle Challenger.
 She flew on a second mission, STS-41G, in 1984.